hoko/hoko-docs/_posts/2015-04-09-benefits_newsletters.md

 ## Handle smart links inside your app

 When the user opens your app through a smart link, it's up to you to present the appropriate view within your app.
-You also have to define what are the deep linking routes that your app is going to support and we will do the rest.
+You also have to define what are the deep linking routes that your app is going to support.
+We will take care of everything else.

 More information about Route Mapping for [iOS](http://support.hokolinks.com/ios/ios-deeplinking/#route-mapping) and [Android](http://support.hokolinks.com/android/android-deeplinking/#route-mapping-using-annotations)